The Consent of the Governed

 If it’s any consolation to some perplexed that the results weren’t 100 percent, consider this: only 66 percent responded “Agree” in 2011 and a paltry 56 percent in 2008.
 During the Revolution itself?
 Historians estimate only 40 percent of free men supported declaring independence from Great Britain.

 From the beginning, it was clear that the founding document was ahead of its time.
 John Hancock described the Declaration as “the foundation of a future government.”

 We’re still catching up to an idea that shook the world 242 years ago.

 Where to go from here?
 How do we deliver on the Founders’ promise of a government with the consent of the governed?

 In a recent interview, former President Barack Obama said this,

-Voter participation polls show that the inverse is probably more accurate: Our democracy in not working because most Americans have no reason to vote and participate in our country's most important election.
+Voter participation polls show that the inverse is just as, if not, more accurate: Our democracy is not working because most Americans have no reason to vote and participate in our country's most important election.
 And that is because of the way we chose our presidents.
 The current systems prevents voters in the vast majority of states from picking the winner.
 Instead the election is decided in a handful of states where the election will be close.
 Americans turn out to vote in the few states where they know their votes will make a difference.
 Likewise, significantly fewer voters turn out in states where it will not.